- Project Owner

 - Application for Certification

-The Sacramento Power Authority’s Campbell Cogeneration Project (SPAC) is in unincorporated Sacramento County adjacent to the former Campbell Soup Supply Company, LLC (CSSC) facility (now known as the Capital Commerce Center), which was the project’s steam host.
-SPAC is located at 3215 47th Avenue.
+The Sacramento Municipal Utility District Financing Authority’s Campbell Power Plant (CPP) is in unincorporated Sacramento County adjacent to the former Campbell Soup Supply Company, LLC (CSSC) facility (now known as the Capital Commerce Center), which was the project’s steam host.
+CPP is located at 3215 47th Avenue.

-SPAC is a nominal 158-megawatt cogeneration facility consisting of a Siemens V84.2 natural-gas-fired combustion turbine generator, a steam turbine generator, and associated equipment.
+CPP is a nominal 158-megawatt natural gas-fired, combined-cycle cogeneration facility consisting of a Siemens V84.2 natural-gas-fired combustion turbine generator, a steam turbine generator, and associated equipment.

 On July 13, 2016, the CEC approved a PCA (TN 212335) to provide an option to replace the use of potable water with recycled water in the cooling tower when available in suitable quantities and quality; construction of additional water treatment facilities; and increasing discharge amounts to the city of Sacramento’s sanitary sewer system, resulting from the use of recycled water.

-In July 2021, the project owner was changed from the Sacramento Power Authority to the Sacramento Municipal Utility District Financing Authority and the name of the project changed from Campbell Cogeneration Project to Campbell Power Plant.
+On September 8, 2021, the CEC approved an ownership transfer from the Sacramento Power Authority to the Sacramento Municipal Utility District Financing Authority, and the name of the project changed from Campbell Cogeneration Project to Campbell Power Plant.

 Power Plant Certification and Exemption Processes